Reflecting on the Camino from Porto to Tui

 Camino Waymarking

-Need to pay attention as there are variations in the route you can take after Porto (Coastal, Central, Spritual, Litoral).
+Need to pay attention as there are variations in the route you can take after Porto (Coastal, Central, Spiritual, Litoral).
 While this might sound confusing in such areas there were almost always maps delineating each route out of the major cities.

-While the blue arrows are still around from Porto until Santiago, the emphasis on Fatima begins to disappear with the number of pilgrims heading southbound declining day by day.
+Fatima begins to disappear with the number of pilgrims heading southbound declining day by day.
 For those who get lost after Porto, remember that if you can locate a blue arrow then you can typically find your way back to the Camino by walking in the opposite direction to them.

 Reflecting on the Camino Portuguese

-From Porto onward there are more big cities, more bar/cafes/restaurants, more albergues and accommodations, but with these things come more tourists and more tourist destinations and more crowds.
+From Porto onward there are more big cities, more bars/cafes/restaurants, more albergues and accommodations, but with these things come more tourists and more tourist destinations and more crowds.
 As a result from Porto forward this means that you often spend more time negotiating around tour groups in cathedrals and cities, spend more nights in hotels or pensions rather than albergues and more time eating at restaurants rather than cooking.
-In addition to the increasing urbanization of the trail Porto is also the primary starting point for most pilgrims on the Camino Portuguese.
-This means that on a trail which previously had a dozen or two dozen people on it you now have hundreds of new hikers.
+In addition to the increasing urbanization of the trail, Porto is also the primary starting point for most pilgrims on the Camino Portuguese.
+This means that on a trail which previously had a dozen or two dozen people on it, you now have hundreds of new hikers.
 In response to this you also get the accompanying rise in advertisements, yellow arrows, luggage transport, taxi services, regional Camino mascots, and pilgrim tourist shops.
-In short, from Porto to Santiago the Camino Portuguese feels more like the Camino Frances.
+In short, from Porto to Santiago, the Camino Portuguese feels more like the Camino Frances.
 This is neither good nor bad, it is simply a noticeable difference.
 Perhaps the only downside of only hiking from Porto onward is that you spend so little time in Portugal compared to those who began their trek in Lisbon - which given the beauty of the landscape, generosity of the people and amazing food along the route is unfortunate to miss out on.

 Comments